Dhvani-intwala/Cafe-Beats/README.md

 Purpose: To greet users

-Description: On the Welcome page users are asked if you would like to make an order. userd will be provdied with 2 options.
+Description: On the Welcome page users are asked "Do you want to start your order now?". users will be provdied with 2 options.

 - Yes
 - No

-Operation: when user select yes then the user is asked to Enter his name. when user select no then thanks for visting us page appears.
+Operation: when user select yes by entering Y, then the user is asked to "Enter your name". when users select no by entering N, then thanks for visting us page appears.

 ----

 #### Main page

-Purpose: To ask the user to enter the user-name, address, and choice of delivery type.
+Purpose: To ask the user to enter the user name, address, and choice of delivery type.

-operation: after entering the user name, the user is asked for the choice of the delivery type, which is either home delivery or pick-up, and then the user is asked to enter the address.
+Operation: after entering the user name, the user is asked the choice the order type, which is either home delivery or pick-up at the store, if the user selects home delivery by entering "d" then the user is asked to enter the address after entering address, menu page is displayed.
+And if the user select pick-up at the store by entering "p" then directly menu page is displayed.

 ----

 #### Menu Page